 Don Giovanni, 1787 Prague [age 31].
 Mozart’s ever-popular Don Juan opera, again with a text by Lorenzo da Ponte, is about a licentious Spanish nobleman who claimed to have seduced 2,063 women: 640 in Italy, 230 in Germany, 100 in France, 90 in Turkey and 1003 in Spain.
 We know these exact numbers because Leporello, his servant, sings them in his famous ‘register aria’ in the first act.
 I’ve seen Don Giovanni in Hamburg, Mannheim and Bad Orb, in two different productions in Frankfurt (by Peter Mussbach and Christof Loy) and in two different productions at the Théâtre des Champs-Élysées in Paris.

-(In one of my Prague posts I have written about the world premiere of Don Giovanni — click here and scroll down to ‘The Estates Theater’.)
+(In my post about the Estates Theater in Prague I have written about the world premiere of Don Giovanni.)

 Così fan tutte, 1790 Vienna [age 34].
 Mozart’s third and last opera with a text by Lorenzo da Ponte has always been controversial.
 The title means roughly “That’s what they (feminine) all do.”
 One of the characters, the “old philosopher” Don Alfonso, sets out to prove that all women will be unfaithful to their husbands or fiancés if given the chance, but whether or not he has proved this at the end is a still a matter of debate, as it has been for over two centuries, since a high degree of persuasion was applied.
 The libretto isn’t based on any particular play, but I think Lorenzo da Ponte might have known the French play La Double Inconstance by Marivaux (1688-1763).
 I’ve seen Così fan tutte in Hildesheim, Darmstadt, Freiberg, Bad Orb and Bad Hersfeld, and in two different productions in Frankfurt.
 After one Frankfurt performance, in 2010, I noted: “There were lots of youngish couples in the audience tonight.
 In the intermission they all seemed to be part of the show (isn’t he giving her a skeptical look? isn’t she glancing around furtively?) — a sure sign of a really good Così performance!”